MakingSense/development-guidelines/git-workflow/README.md

 Dimitri will start making changes to files in his local repository.
 Every once in a while, he'll reach a state of some progress, a state that he'd like to remember in case something goes wrong later.

 So, Dimitri decides to _commit_ his changes so far.
-And he does this multiple times, as he keeps making progress
+And he does this multiple times, as he keeps making progress.

 <img src="images/workStartedWithSomeCommits.png" alt="Work started with some commits" align="left" />